Mullefa/locallib/README.md

 ## Examples

 See the `examples/` sub-directory for typically usage patterns.
+Also check out [geohash-vis](https://github.com/Mullefa/geohash-vis).